-“Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee” (Isaiah 26:3).
+“Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.”
+(Isaiah 26:3)

-The touching stanzas of the old hymn, Jesus, Lover of My Soul, reveal Charles Wesley’s response of love to Christ’s gracious love.
-Verse three seems to reflect the walk of a maturing believer who desires a full and fruitful oneness with Christ.
+The touching stanzas of the old hymn “Jesus, Lover of My Soul” reveal Charles Wesley’s response of love to Christ’s gracious love.
+Verse three seems to reflect the walk of a believer who desires a full and fruitful oneness with Christ.

-Raise the fallen, cheer the faint, Heal the sick, and lead the blind
+Raise the fallen, cheer the faint, heal the sick, and lead the blind.

-Just and holy is Thy name; I am all unrighteousness,
+Just and holy is Thy name, I am all unrighteousness;

 False and full of sin I am; Thou art full of truth and grace.

-Paul’s prayer for his growing converts was, “that ye, being rooted and grounded in love, May be able to comprehend with all saints what is the breadth, and length, and depth, and height; And to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God” (Ephesians 3:17-19).
+Paul’s prayer for his growing converts was “that ye, being rooted and grounded in love, May be able to comprehend with all saints what is the breadth, and length, and depth, and height; And to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God” (Ephesians 3:17-19).
 He stated his own testimony thus: “I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord” (Philippians 3:8).